TarcisioLOliveira/SolidPrep/README.md

-# SolidPrep - Experimental method of structural design automation
+# SolidPrep - Structural design automation and optimization

-SolidPrep ("Solid Preprocessor") is an experimental method of automating the design of continuum structures, based on the use of continuum beams with variable cross-section and taking advantage of topology optimization.
+SolidPrep ("Solid Preprocessor") is a collection of methods developed to automate and optimize the design of continuum structures.
+It is currently under development, but is usable.

+It serves mainly as research software, and contains experimental methods alongside established methods.
+It is designed to be extensible and flexible, in order to allow new methods to be added and compared to established ones.

+Currently features:
+- Gmsh/OneLab meshing and GUI
+- JSON-based problem specification file
+- Topology optimization:
+    - SIMP
+    - Convolution density filtering
+    - Compliance and volume minimization
+    - MMA and GCMMA
+- Beam-based design automation (experimental)
+    - Fast design of continuum structures based on methods used for sizing beams
+    - Uses OpenCascade for solid geometry

 ## Installation